uniwswap/uniwens-docs/contract-api-reference/reverseregistrar.md

 [Source](https://github.com/ensdomains/ens/blob/master/contracts/ReverseRegistrar.sol)

-Reverse resolution in ENS - the process of mapping from an Ethereum address \(eg, 0x1234...\) to an ENS name - is handled using a special namespace, _.addr.reverse_.
+Reverse resolution in LNS - the process of mapping from an smartBCH address \(eg, 0x1234...\) to an LNS name - is handled using a special namespace, _.addr.reverse_.
 A special-purpose registrar controls this namespace and allocates subdomains to any caller based on their address.

-For example, the account _0x314159265dd8dbb310642f98f50c066173c1259b_ can claim _314159265dd8dbb310642f98f50c066173c1259b.addr.reverse._ After doing so, it can configure a resolver and expose metadata, such as a canonical ENS name for this address.
+For example, the account _0x314159265dd8dbb310642f98f50c066173c1259b_ can claim _314159265dd8dbb310642f98f50c066173c1259b.addr.reverse._ After doing so, it can configure a resolver and expose metadata, such as a canonical LNS name for this address.

 The reverse registrar provides functions to claim a reverse record, as well as a convenience function to configure the record as it's most commonly used, as a way of specifying a canonical name for an address.